cuba-platform/ldap-addon/README.md

 #### ldap.userSynchronizationOnlyActiveProperty

 * **Description:** if set to `true`, the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task updates only the value of the *Active* attribute.
-Otherwise, all user details are updated.
+Otherwise, the system updates all user details.
 * **Default value:** true

 #### ldap.cubaGroupForSynchronization

-* **Description:** defines access groups that are checked when executing the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task.
+* **Description:** defines access groups that are checked when the system executes the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task.
 * **Default value:** company

 #### ldap.cubaGroupForSynchronizationInverse

-* **Description:** if set to `true`, then all groups except for the ones specified in `ldap.cubaGroupForSynchronization` are checked executing the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task.
+* **Description:** if set to `true`, then the system checks all groups when executing the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task (except for the ones specified in `ldap.cubaGroupForSynchronization`).
 * **Default value:** false

 #### ldap.synchronizeCommonInfoFromLdap

-* **Description:** if set to `true`, then the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task updates the values of the following fields of the User entity in accordance with their state on the LDAP server side:
+* **Description:** if set to `true`, then the [`synchronizeUsersFromLdap()`](#scheduled-task-to-synchronize-users) scheduled task updates the values of the following user attributes in accordance with their state on the LDAP server side:
  Email, Name, First name, Last name, Middle name, Position, Language).
 * **Default value:** true